rishykun/6470-2015/ISSUES.md

 - add user field for signup/signin [UNRESOLVED]
 - receive
 - upload changing state and going back doesn't work
-- put create in its own state
+- refactor:
+	put main controller's resize in its own controller/factory/whatever move box config and stuff like that out of main controller and into a service (maybe box or boxlist)
 - initial resize of sign modal doesn't work
 - remember me
 - overwriting users & folders and in general in aws s3 server